check-spelling-sandbox/Codeberg-org/en/bylaws.md

 (6) The executive board may in particular:
   - lead the businesses of the association;
-  - realize the measures, strategies and goals decided by the general assembly or the presidium;
+  - appoint, change and dismiss employment contracts after consultation with the presidium;
   - provide the business plan for approval to the general assembly through the presidium
   - provide changes to the current business plan to the presidium for approval
   - create and provide the annual accounts for discussion and approval to the general assembly through the presidium